plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 Now each row represents a set of GTR relative rates.
 The first case is a flat prior: it says that we have no idea which of six substitution classes we expect to be evolving at a relatively fast rate compared to the other substitution classes.
 The second case is an informative prior that says we expect the transition rate to be 4 times that of the transversion rate (assuming the ordering is $r_{AC}$, $r_{AG}$, $r_{AT}$, $r_{CG}$, $r_{CT}$, $r_{GT}$).

-Try modifying the `PlotDirichlet` function to plot 6-parameter Dirichlet distributions in the same way we plotted 4-parameter Dirichlet distributions above.
+:large_blue_diamond: Try modifying the `PlotDirichlet` function to plot 6-parameter Dirichlet distributions in the same way we plotted 4-parameter Dirichlet distributions above.